What is a Ticketing System and How Does It Work?

 - Definition of SLAs (Service Level Agreement): formal definition between customer and supplier of service levels: response and resolution times as well as existing responsibilities between the two parties.

-- Analysis and Reporting: whether you use the software’s internal reporting or proceed by integrating the system with other Business Intelligence and advanced reporting tools, the importance of having data centralized in a single point and being able to consult it is a fundamental point and one more reason to adopt a ticketing system in the company.
+- Analysis and Reporting: whether you use the software’s internal reporting or proceed by integrating the system with other Business Intelligence and advanced reporting tools the importance of having data centralized in a single point and being able to consult it is a key point and an additional reason for adopting a ticketing system in a company.